Is Kawasaki Disease the Mystery Illness affecting Children linked to Covid-19

 However, as it still occurs in other parts of the world, this theory may not fully explain the cause.

-Kawasaki Disease is thought to occur more often during cold winter season than in warm weather, and more commonly in boys than girls.
+Kawasaki Disease is thought to occur more often during the cold winter season than in warm weather and more commonly in boys than girls.

-KD presently appears to be the commonest cause for heart problems developing in a child after birth, in developed countries (3).
+KD presently appears to be the commonest cause of heart problems developing in a child after birth in developed countries (3).